-The sailor tunic came in a wide variety of styles.
-Some were very plain with virtually no styling except for the required belt.
-Others were quite elaborate styles with lace and ruffles.
+The sailor tunic is one style of tunic suit.
+Anfthey came in several diffrent styles.
+Some were very plain with virtually no styling except for the taditional V-collar and belt.
+A good example of a relatively plain suit is an unidentified English boy.
+Inj this case there was double-breasted styling.
+Others of these sailor tunics were trimmed with lace and ruffles (figure 1).
 These may appear to have been made for girls, but in fact they were boys' formal garments.
-A girls' formal garment would have been more likely to have been a party frock.
-Some sailor tunics had the characteristic front "v" cut sailor collar while others had a square front collar.
-All had characteristic back flaps.
+A girls' formal garment would have been more likely have been a party frock.
+Most sailor tunics had the characteristic front 'v' cut sailor collar, A few informal suits had a square front collar.
+These were more popular in Europe than America.
+All had of the V-front sailor tuics duits hsad the accompsnying characteristic back flaps.
 Some of the black flaps were plain like a middy blouse, other fancy tunic suits may have lace trimmed or even large lace back flaps.

 Navigate the Historic Boys' Clothing Web Site: